IIFabixn/simple-asset-placer/README.md

 ### **Placement Mode Issues**
 - ✅ Verify you're working in a 3D scene with objects that have collision
 - ✅ Ensure the 3D viewport camera is active and properly positioned
-- ✅ Check that "Snap to Ground" is enabled if you want surface raycasting
+- ✅ Check that "Placement Strategy" is set to "Collision" if you want surface raycasting
 - ✅ Try different camera angles if raycasting fails to hit surfaces
-- ✅ Disable "Snap to Ground" for free-space placement
+- ✅ Use "Plane" placement strategy for free-space placement at fixed height
 - ✅ For Terrain3D users: Enable Collision in Terrain3D settings

 ### **Object Not Appearing Where Expected**